runely/calendar-homey/README.md

     - Bugfix: Ongoing non recurring events were included, but ongoing recurring events were not -> [Issue #152](https://github.com/runely/calendar-homey/issues/152)
     - Added condition 'Any event ongoing in calendar' -> [Issue #151](https://github.com/runely/calendar-homey/issues/151)
     - Bugfix: Events over multiple days now also includes short date in tags
+    - Bugfix: Full day events were not included in tomorrows events tag
 - 0.3.0
     - Next event tags per calendar can be toggled on/off in settings (default is off).
 Will add the following tags per calendar:
         - Next event title in %calendarname%